-While the device is discharging the timing capacitor, resistor $R{RT}$ is also still trying to charge $C{CT}$ .
+While the device discharges the timing capacitor, resistor R{RT} continues attempting to charge C{CT} .
 It is the exact ratio of these two currents, the discharging versus the charging current, which specifies the maximum duty cycle.
-During the discharge time of $C{CT}$ , the device's output is always off.
+During the discharge time of C{CT} , the device output is always off.
 This represents an ensured minimum off time of the switch, commonly referred to as dead-time.
-To program an accurate maximum duty cycle, use the information provided in $\[mathbb{R}\]$ 7-18 for maximum duty cycle versus oscillator frequency.
-Any number of maximum duty cycles can be programmed for a given frequency by adjusting the values of $R{RT}$ and $C{CT}$ .
-Once $R{RT}$ is selected, the oscillator timing capacitor can be found using the curves in $\[mathbb{R}\]$ 7-1.
-However, because resistors are available in more precise increments, typically 1%, and capacitors are only available in 5% accuracy, it might be more practical to select the closest capacitor value first and then calculate the timing resistor value next.
+To program an accurate maximum duty cycle, use the information provided in $\[mathbb{R}\]$ 7-18for maximum duty cycle versus oscillator frequency.
+Any number of maximum duty cycles can be programmed for a given frequency by adjusting the values of R{RT} and C{CT} .
+After selecting the value of R{RT} , find the oscillator timing capacitance using the curves in $\[mathbb{R}\]$ 7-1.
+However, because resistors are available in more precise increments, typically 1%, and capacitors are only available in 5% accuracy, it might be more practical to select the closest capacitor value first and then calculate the timing resistor value.